Vendor Managed Inventory Software

-One thing to keep in mind is that Erply’s cloud services will run in the backend.
+One thing to keep in mind is that Erply’s cloud services will run on the backend.
 This does not mean the customers has to get rid of its old ERP or warehouse software.
-Erply can run in parallel, and integrates well with older software.
-So, no need to change from them ERP software you are already used to, unless you want to take full advantage from a modern integrated software package.
-Erply’s ERP is cloud based, so the management can see the progress in real time from any point of the planet.
+Erply can run in parallel and integrates well with older software.
+So, no need to change from them ERP software you are already used to unless you want to take full advantage from a modern integrated software package.
+Erply’s ERP is cloud-based, so the management can see the progress in real time from any point of the planet.

 Are there any hidden costs in an In-Plant Store?

 It’s the client who decides if they want full service from us, or they use their own personnel for administration.
 With full support, they sure don’t need to employ new personnel.
 Rarely are extra people needed anyway.
 My experience is that there are immediately visible costs cuts if In-Plant Store is set up.
 Even without an In-Plan Store, Vendor-Managed Inventory frees financial resources from stock and practically eliminates overstocking risks, so the benefits are instantaneous.

 Does the Vendor-Managed Inventory change business processes?
 Many entrepreneurs try to avoid major changes if the system works as it is.

 As I said, we can even keep the old ERP software running, so there is no need for rushed decisions and total overhaul.
 The warehouse software can originate from decades ago, but we still get it nicely integrated, if the client wants to keep using it.
 Integration with NAV, AX, SAP and other accounting software is essential for Erply.